Microsoft 365 Governance

 Microsoft 365 vs. Microsoft Teams Governance

 Although Microsoft 365 and Microsoft Teams are closely related, their governance differs significantly.
 M365 is not just a collection of productivity tools like Outlook, OneDrive, Teams and Planner, but an entire ecosystem that requires comprehensive management.
 Microsoft 365 governance includes managing all of these tools and services.
-In contrast, MS Teams is a specialized collaboration platform within Microsoft 365, and Microsoft Teams Governance focuses on the specific management of teams, channels and the content shared in teams.
+Another name for the same aspect would be Office 365 governance or O365 governance, before the name change to Microsoft 365.

 Integrating third-party tools into your Microsoft 365 governance strategy is an often-overlooked element.
 A well-known app for M365 Governance is Teams Manager.
 It not only facilitates the control and administration of Microsoft Teams, but also specifically helps with compliance and governance guidelines.